-1) The participation of students in practical exercises is regulated according to the Directive of the dean of the faculty of medicine and dentistry LF-B-18/01(article 6. item 1.).
+1) In accordance with Directive of the dean of the faculty of medicine and dentistry LF-B-18/14, article 7. item 1, Department sets the following limit for absences: 4,5 teaching hours (10%) without apologies.
 Substitutions are provided at the 15th week of the study.

-3) For students, who were active during the term and in ongoing tests achieved average score over 2/3 of questions answered*, final test will not be mandatory.
+3) For students, who were active during the term and in each Midterm test achieved minimum 60% with average score over 2/3 of all tests*, final test will not be mandatory.

 4) There are two possibilities for correction of unsuccessful credit test; after that, at the discretion of the department, opportunity for oral correction with at least two teachers will be considered.

 5) Unpreparedness of the student, i.e. the basic deficit in knowledge of the material discussed in the previous Pathophysiology lessons or crucial deficits from previous subjects, especially Physiology, Biochemistry, Histology, Anatomy, etc., can be a reason for exclusion from the lesson.